-Joshua Van Naarden began his legal career in the pursuit of justice as a prosecutor with the Philadelphia District Attorney's Office where he was a member of the Major Trials Division and responsible for litigating over 30 cases to verdict.
+Joshua Van Naarden, now a partner, began his legal career in the pursuit of justice as a prosecutor with the Philadelphia District Attorney’s Office where he was a member of the Major Trials Division and responsible for litigating over 30 cases to verdict.

 In 2004, Van Naarden shifted his passion for pursuing justice to the civil arena by fighting for those who were catastrophically injured as a result of the misconduct of others.

 He has taken on the most complex and challenging of cases, and through his diverse background and aggressive litigation style has been able to obtain substantial victories for his clients.

 In July 2017, Van Naarden won a verdict of nearly $5.1 million in a medical malpractice case involving the wrongful death of a man caused by a surgery that should never have been performed.

 The verdict is among the highest ever for Mercer County, Pennsylvania, according to news reports.

 In the two-week trial, Van Naarden convinced the jury that an orthopedic surgeon didn’t review the latest x-rays before performing total hip replacement surgery on Thomas A. Natale, Jr. The x-ray report indicated Natale, 57, was suffering from pain, a high fever, and shortness of breath and should never had been operated on (learn more about the case).

 Just two months later, Van Naarden won another verdict – this time in Mercer County, N.J. for more than $6 million – for the family of the late-Toniquea Rivers.
 The 20-year-old Trenton woman died as a result of medical negligence on the part of paramedics just days after giving birth to her son.